TCCPP/wheatley/wiki_articles/sequencing.md

-# What Is Sequencing, And What Are Sequence Points?
+# What Is Sequencing, and What Are Sequence Points?

 Some operations in C++ are *sequenced* before others, meaning that they happen first.